 Consult the experts: This is a vetted show, which means the items have undergone a peer review.
 The exhibitors know their pieces, and their field, so ask them questions, including what makes an item an antique and, therefore, valuable.
 The Milnes recommend getting an invoice noting the history of the piece and its provenance.

 Get ready to engage your senses and find treasures at the Antiques, Garden & Design Show, 10 a.m. to 5 p.m., Friday through Sunday, April 15 to 17.
 Tickets are on sale now for spring’s most anticipated event.

-The garden and the kitchen are “dancing partners,” according to a new cookbook from the team behind Blackberry Farm, the luxurious farm and inn in Tennessee.
-Jeff Ross, farmstead educator and artisan chef at Blackberry Farm, will bring that farm-to-table spirit to the Antiques, Garden & Design Show, April 15 to 17, at the Chicago Botanic Garden.
+The garden and the kitchen are “dancing partners,” according to a cookbook from the team behind Blackberry Farm, the luxurious farm and inn in Tennessee.
+Jeff Ross, farmstead educator and artisan chef at Blackberry Farm, brought that farm-to-table spirit to the Chicago Botanic Garden.

-Ross will show how easy it is to incorporate fresh produce and gardening into your life in a lecture, “Eating Between the Rows,” at 11 a.m.
-Saturday, April 16.
+Ross showed how easy it is to incorporate fresh produce and gardening into your life in his lecture, “Eating Between the Rows.”
 “I want to open people’s eyes to the edible food all around them,” Ross said.

 It’s not just edibles.
 Ross looks to the garden for home décor ideas, such as using okra pods in creative ways, and as an unexpected source of inspiration.
 “A garden shed can be very beautiful, and it changes nearly every day throughout the season.”

 In addition to being a well-known restaurant and inn, Blackberry Farms is a fully working farm.
 Ross spent nearly ten years managing the gardens at Blackberry; now he helps chefs get more involved in the garden.